simple3838/node-telegram-witai-lesson1/README.md

 https://youtu.be/YIeEermeXEU

 This video with help you to :
-1. Build you own chat bot using node js
+1. Build you own telegram chat bot using node js
 2. Learn how to make your chat bot smart and able to inteprete messages or conversation
 3. learn how to integrate your bot to WIT.Ai
 4. Learn train your data to make your bot smarter.